 ASU has worked with the cities of Phoenix, Scottsdale and Tempe to plant native trees with the help of many volunteers.
 As they grow, the trees will sequester carbon to reduce ASU's carbon emissions.
 During their life, the trees reduce the urban heat island effect, beautify the community and provide shade.

-ASU Grounds Services and the Office of the University Architect acclimate the current plan palette of permitted species across all ASU locations for the adaptation to climate change.
+ASU Grounds Services and the Office of the University Architect acclimate the current plant palette of permitted species across all ASU locations for the adaptation to climate change.
+This includes the use of drought-tolerant plants to minimize water use where possible.

-The designated plant pallette acts as the baseline for all site development work at ASU and was developed to highlight native desert-adapted species and reduce and/or eliminate the use of invasive species.
+The designated plant palette acts as the baseline for all site development work at ASU and was developed to highlight native, arid region and desert-adapted species and eliminate the use of invasive species.

 All ASU landscapes are designed without the use of the International Union for Conservation of Nature listed invasive alien species and managed to reduce invasive non-natives.
 IUCN species have been identified with ranges that extend onto ASU property.
 No critical habitat has been identified.